 What is the deadline for application?

-Who can participate?To register, teams must consist of three students, from the same Dutch or Belgian university of defence academy.
-Participants are required to be enrolled (one does not need to be a Dutch or Belgian citizen) at a Dutch or Belgian university or military academy (at Ma level, BA students under special circumstances), have a good knowledge of public international law, have a keen interest in IHL and have a good command of the English language.
+Teams consisting of three students from the same Dutch or Belgian university or defence academy can apply.
+Participants are required to be enrolled in a master degree at a Dutch or Belgian university or military academy.
+Participants are ought to have good knowledge of public international law, a keen interest in IHL and a good command of the English language.

-The application form is available on this website (see Rules and Registration).
+The application form is available here: Rules and Registration.

 Yes, each team has to consist of three persons.
-If you have a team of two persons and have trouble finding another team member, please contact your lecturer/professor or us, because we might be able to help you advertise for another team member at your institution.
+If you have formed a team of two people and are having trouble finding a third team member, please contact your lecturer/professor or us.
+We might be able to help you advertise for another team member at your institution.

-We hope lecturers/professors are willing to promote this event by informing their students and giving them the opportunity to compose a team to take part in the competition.
+We hope lecturers and professors are willing to promote this event by informing their students and give them the opportunity to form a team and take part in this challenging Competition.

-I am a student and interested in joining the competition, what do I do?
+I am a student and interested in joining the competition, what should I do?

 Inform your university and lecturer/professor.
 Find two fellow-students who want to form a team, ask a lecturer/professor/researcher/volunteer to be your coach, and register online.
-Please contact us if you do not know who to contact at your university or if you are in need of a coach.
+Please contact us if you do not know who to contact at your university or if you are having trouble finding a coach.